Clinton Square, Syracuse, New York | Officially Marked Monument

 This monument, added to Clinton Square in 2001, celebrates the October 1, 1851, rescue of William "Jerry" Henry, an escaped slave from Missouri.
 This rescue was a nationally significant victory for the abolitionist cause and helped set a pattern of Northern defiance of the Fugitive Slave Act.
 For more details, see Jerry Rescue Monument.

-Hundreds watched as Prof. C. C. Coe of Rome, New York, launched his hot-air balloon New World from Clinton Square as part of an 1871 balloon race.
+Hundreds watched as Prof. C. C. Coe of Rome, New York, launched his hot-air balloon New World from Clinton Square as part of a September 1871 balloon race.
 Note the Erie Canal, crossing the square from right to left.
 At this time, L. Frank Baum was living in Syracuse, aged fifteen.
 If he was not among the onlookers, he surely heard of the celebrated event, memories of which may have inspired the hot-air balloon scene in The Wizard of Oz.